 For instance, we know how difficult it can be to stay productive in a home environment – there is always one distraction after another, especially with kids.
 This, however, is not the case in a traditional work environment, with colleagues, physical meetings and accountability, the productivity challenges are lower.

-We’ll be looking at effective strategies that will be useful when considering how to manage a remote team, especially with 2020 just around the corner and trends set to change.
+We’ll be looking at effective strategies that will be useful when considering how to manage a remote team, as trends are always changing.

 1. Set the right expectations

 Managing expectations is important from both the managerial and employee perspective.
 The earlier this is done, the better.
 Expectations regarding working hours, availability, e-mail correspondence, meeting schedule, etc should be clarified right from the get-go.